-I’ve just received an email from Knockhill Racing Circuit advising me that the British Superbike Championship event due to be held on the 10 and 11 July will be limited to 1000 spectators per day due to Covid restrictions.
+I’ve received an email from Knockhill Racing Circuit advising me that the British Superbike Championship event due to be held on the 10 and 11 July will be limited to 1000 spectators per day.
 Needless to say I’m not one of the lucky few:

 Following the First Minister’s announcement on Tuesday 15th June that a three-week delay in Scotland moving to Level 0 would take place, unfortunately this delay, will impact upon our Bennetts British Superbike Championship event scheduled for 9/10/11 July.
 Even with this delay, Fife Council still had the power to increase our capacity and we had very productive on-going discussions with them to allow a respectable, safe number on-site, with our suggested number covering all pre-purchased tickets.